Other Articles from Valentine Njoroge

 Daddy, your penis is your friend and when he isn’t working right, he might be trying to tell you something.
 If you are suffering from a sudden (or more frequent) bout of erectile dysfunction, it may be an indication of:

-- Diabetes – insulin resistant diabetes damages nerves (diabetic neuropathy) and puts its patients at high risk for heart disease.
+2. Diabetes – insulin-resistant diabetes damages nerves (diabetic neuropathy) and puts its patients at high risk for heart disease.
 Erections are created by nerve stimulation and great blood flow so impairment of either can lead to erectile dysfunction.
-Incidentally frequent urination is another symptom of diabetes.
+Incidentally, frequent urination is another symptom of diabetes.

 4. Time to quit smoking – nicotine narrows blood vessels, increasing blood pressure and then blood cannot flow to the penis efficiently.

 5. Time to lose weight – if you cannot see your penis when you stand upright, it is time to start exercising and eating more vegetables.
-Your penis misses you and he wants to see your face so hit the gym or take a walk round the neighbourhood.
+Your penis misses you and he wants to see your face so hit the gym or take a walk around the neighborhood.

 You Might Also Like: My Girlfriend is on the Pill and I don’t Like It.